 Fellows are committed to working 25 hours and at least 4 days a week.
-You will get all school and Israeli holidays off, and can take up to 5 additional days off school, subject to pre-approval, for things like visiting family, vacation, etc. If you need to take off additional days beyond the school holidays and the 5 days off, you will need to obtain special permission from Masa Israel.
+You will get all school and Israeli holidays off.
+If you need to take off additional days beyond the school holidays, you will need to obtain special permission from Masa Israel.
 You will also get 15 sick days (no more than 3 per month and doctor's notes are required).
 If you need to take a sick day, you will have to notify your city coordinator the day before.

-If, for family reasons or medical reasons, a Fellow needs to go abroad and be absent from school after you have used up all your holidays, special permission from Masa is required and relevant documentation will be necessary.
+If, for family reasons or medical reasons, a Fellow needs to go abroad and be absent from school, special permission from Masa is required and relevant documentation will be necessary.